Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-Testing.md

         # Check that the response is 200 OK.
         self.assertEqual(response.status_code, 200)

-        # Check that the number of pages passed to the template
+        # Check that the number of articles passed to the template
-        # matches the number of pages we have in the database.
+        # matches the number of articles we have in the database.
-        responses = response.context['pages']
+        responses = response.context['articles']
         self.assertEqual(len(responses), 2)

         self.assertQuerysetEqual(
             responses,
-            ['<Page: My Test Page>', '<Page: Another Test Page>'], ordered=False
+            ['<Article: My Test Article>', '<Article: Another Test Article>'], ordered=False
         )
 ```